GerritCodeReview/plugins_quota/src/main/resources/Documentation/config.md

 as if idle time would already have been accumulated.

-If a rate limit configuration value is invalid or missing for a group, the configuration entry gets ignored, and a warning is being logged.
+If a rate limit configuration value is invalid or missing for a group, that value is ignored and a warning is logged.

 Example: